 * Systems with Dial-up and/or Telnet access (from 1997).

 The USBBS List had two missions:

-(1) The first mission was to be a starting point for someone
+(1) The first mission was to be a robust, up-to-date starting point for someone

 looking for a BBS to call.
-It was never the ambition of the USBBS List to
+However it was not the ambition of the USBBS List to

-list every BBS in existence or to include everything there was to know
+list every single BBS in existence or to include everything there was to know

 about a BBS which was listed.
 Such an attempt would have been futile at best.

 (2) The second mission was that USBBS was always an absolutely free service to